 Te Puia is located in the Whakarewarewa Valley.
 The name “Whakarewarewa” means “the war dance of the war parties of Wahiao” – who was a great ancestor to the people of the valley.
 He was a chief of Tuhourangi, a subtribe of the local Te Arawa tribe, and the Te Arawa waka (canoe) was one of the eight original canoes that brought Maori from their ancestral homeland oh Hawaiki – an island located in somewhere in Polynesia – to New Zealand.

 The largest geyser in the southern hemisphere

 So how do geysers work?
-To function, geysers need a water supply, a heat source and a natural plumbing’ system of rock that can withstand high pressure.
+To function, geysers need a water supply, a heat source, and a natural plumbing’ system of rock that can withstand high pressure.
 The underground chamber below a geyser fills from below with very hot water from deep inside the Earth.
 There are often narrow parts of the chamber where the water becomes pressurized and heated well above its boiling point.
-The superheated water flashes to steam in the chamber and the mix of steam and boiling water is sprayed out as a geyser.
+The superheated water flashes to steam in the chamber and the mix of steam and boiling water is sprayed out like a geyser.
 The eruption causes pressure in the chamber to be released.
 The chamber is re-filled with cooler water that heats up, and the process starts again.
 The geyser erupts once or twice each hour and same as Strokkur (the Great Geysir) in Iceland (Check out: Highlands & Golden Circle in Iceland), the eruption sometimes reaches heights of 30 meters.

 Cooking in Maori way